scssyworks/silkrouter/READMEv3.md

 ### Handle errors

-Version 3.5.0 adds a new feature which makes error handling much easier than before.
+Version 3.5.0 adds a new feature which makes error handling much easier.

 1. Add routes